kylercai/AzureStack-QuickStart-Templates/101-acsengine-kubernetes/README.md

 	It will upload the API model to a storage account and provide the link to API model.
 For example:
 	$apiModel.apiModelBlobPath: https://k8ssa62281.blob.redmond.azurestack.corp.microsoft.com/k8ssaci62281/azurestack.json

+	$ErcsComputerName is Emergency Console IP address
+	$CloudAdminCredential PSCredentials to talk with Emergency Console.
+	$ServiceAdminCredential PSCredentials to be able to create applications in Azure AAD corresponding to this AzureStack deployment.

 5) Ensuring that the service principal has access to the subcription.

    Assign-AcseServicePrincipal -TenantArmEndpoint $tenantArmEndpoint -AadTenantId $aadTenantId -TenantAdminCredential $tenantAdminCredential -TenantSubscriptionId $tenantSubscriptionId -ApplicationId $spnApplicationId